ajnafa/Latent-Bayesian-MSM/README.md

 > selection on observables introduced by Blackwell and Glynn (2018), we
 > develop a two-step Bayesian approach to the estimation of marginal
 > structural models.
 We demonstrate our proposed procedure in the
-> context of parametric survival analysis and Gaussian state-space
+> context of parametric survival analysis and linear mixed effects
 > models via a simulation study and two empirical examples.
 Finally, we
 > provide flexible open-source software implementing the proposed
 > method.